-So let’s double-click on it and go to Task Sequence section.
+So let’s double-click on your new Task Sequence and go to the Task Sequence section.
 We are going to go inside Custom Tasks, because this is where we are pushing everything out.
-Here we have created 4 notes.
+Here we have created 4 custom tasks.

 The first note is Copy Layout to Temp.
-We are running it as a command line.
+We are running it as a command line (Add > General > Run Command Line).).
 The command line basically says that we are going to use layout modification and copy it to the Windows temp folder.
 We need to type in the next command:

 The second note is Restart Computer.
 Once we have exported the .XML file with our captured layout, we need to restart the machine.

 The third note is Apply Custom Menu Layout.
 We are going to add an additional powershell script command.
 This command is actually going to run the import.
 Remember, we did the export, so now we need to run the import.
 We have created a PowerShell script in the ApplyCustomMenu.ps1 file.